Cars brands and logos that start with P

 Prince Motor Company Logo

-The Japanese Prince Motor Company began its history as Ki-Tachikawa Aircraft Company.
+The Japanese Prince Motor Company began as the Ki-Tachikawa Aircraft Company.
 In 1946, the brand diversified its production by producing the Tama electric car.
-In 1952, the brand changed its name to Prince Motor Company and engaged only in the production of cars.
-1954, the company became Fuji Precision Industries, returning its name in 1961.
-Its famous models are the Skyline and Gloria, a 15-seater Homy.
-The models released after the merger with Nissan in 1966 are known as the Infiniti M and G.
+In 1952, the brand changed its name to Prince Motor Company and focused solely on car production.
+In 1954, the company was renamed Fuji Precision Industries, reverting to its original name in 1961.
+Its famous models include the Skyline and Gloria, as well as a 15-seater Homy.
+The models released after the 1966 merger with Nissan are known as the Infiniti M and G.

 Prodrive